 Book DemoStart Free TrialAuthor’s bio:

-Dorcas is a Content Marketing Specialist at zipBoard.
+Dorcas Kpabitey is a Content Marketing Specialist at zipBoard.
 She began her content marketing journey alongside her BA in Political Science and Spanish degree at the University of Ghana.
 If she is not tapping away at her keyboard or spending time on Twitter and LinkedIn, she spends her day reading articles, newsletters and books.

 ©️ Copyright 2023 zipBoard Tech.
 All rights reserved.